mui/toolpad/docs/data/toolpad/studio/concepts/building-ui.md

 ---

-Toolpad Studio has many [built-in components](/toolpad/studio/reference/components/) and we are always adding more.
+Toolpad Studio has many [built-in components](/toolpad/studio/reference/components/), and more are continuously being added.
 To make it easier for us to understand what to add next, please [upvote](https://github.com/mui/mui-toolpad/labels/waiting%20for%20%F0%9F%91%8D) the components you need, or open a [feature request](https://github.com/mui/mui-toolpad/issues/new/choose).

 ## Using components